Warburg Pincus touts minority partnerships to clinch Europe bank deals

 That business could be listed on the stock market this year.

-Zilberman declined to say if there was a similar plan for Santander's asset management unit, but said that aside from growing the business by pushing more products, more acquisitions could materialize.
+Zilberman declined to say if there was a similar plan for Santander's asset management unit, but said that aside from growing the business by pushing more products, more acquisitions could materialise.

 "We are also open to inorganic growth," he said.